brld/P3/readme.md

 The logo was made by me.

+The phone numbers for random users are not toll free as toll free numbers were not functional.

 NOTE: I had to URL encode the | character for importing google fonts with %7C in order to prevent an HTML error.

 ## Features